freesewing/freesewing/markdown/dev/reference/backend/api/measurementssets/en.md

 ### The `imperial` property is a Boolean

-- If the `imperial` property is `false`, the person wants metric units.
+- If the `imperial` property is `false`, the measurements set uses metric units.
-- If the `imperial` property is `true`, the person wants imperial units.
+- If the `imperial` property is `true`, the measurements set uses imperial units.

 ### The `measies` property holds measurements